ADS-B Privacy

 When aircraft maintenance is performed, how do you verify that the ADS-B avionics data is valid?

-The Privacy ICAO aircraft address requestor will have to obtain a Public ADS-B Performance Report (PAPR) to ensure that the transponder does not exhibit any non-performing emitter (NPE) issues and is transmitting the correct ICAO aircraft address.
+The PIA requestor must obtain a Public ADS-B Performance Report (PAPR) to ensure that the transponder does not exhibit any non-performing emitter (NPE) issues and is transmitting the correct ICAO aircraft address.

 Is there a required documentation that will need to be in the aircraft to show a different ICAO aircraft address?